 Because Corning's fusion draw process creates thin sheets of glass that don't inhibit applications like capacitance touch screens, you may see a lot more smartphones and tablets that include Gorilla Glass in their construction.
 Corning's manufacturing process and the explosion in popularity of portable devices may be timed just right to propel the company to success.

-For more transparency on touch-screen displays and other related topics, look on the next page.
+For more transparency on touch-screen displays and other related topics, look below.